How can a company reduce its cost of operation?

 This is where technology, again, comes in handy.
 This is definitely the kind of task that doesn’t require your mind and could be delegated to your software.
-In your CRM or ERP, there is space allocated to all of your contacts, but unfortunately Microsoft Dynamics 365 doesn’t have a contract management feature.
+In your CRM or ERP, there is space allocated to all of your contacts, but unfortunately, Microsoft Dynamics 365 doesn’t have a contract management feature.
 But is it possible to have Microsoft Dynamics 365 with a contract management app?
-Like Pro Contact 365?
+Like the application Contract 365?

-Yes, you CRM or ERP could have a contract management app like Pro Contact 365
+Yes, you CRM or ERP could have a contract management app like Contract 365

 Unfortunately for you, Microsoft Dynamics 365 doesn’t offer contract management yet.
 And it’s a sad thing because contracts are a big part of business, and companies could definitely benefit from the power of Microsoft’s software.
 This is why Gestisoft has decided to take matters into their own hands and create it for you.

-Pro Contact 365, your contract management tool in Microsoft Dynamics 365
+Contract 365, your contract management tool in Microsoft 365

 Get a safe place in Microsoft Dynamics 365 to handle your contract management

 The most interesting perk?
 It’s a completely safe way to store and secure your contracts.
-No worries that you will get them lost or stolen, with a contract management tool like Pro Contact 365, it’s the best place to organize them in Microsoft Dynamics 365.
+No worries that you will get them lost or stolen, with a contract management tool like Pro Contract 365, it’s the best place to organize them in Microsoft Power Platform.
 Plus, you can set up security groups to grant permission to create, modify, renew, and cancel contracts in your companies.
-So only the people who need them can have access to your contracts in Microsoft Dynamics 365 and handle the contract management.
+So only the people who need them can have access to your contracts in Microsoft Power Platform and handle the contract management.
 Great, no?